 A review of 13 studies with 1,011 children and adolescents had mixed results.
 There was limited evidence that ADHD symptoms improved in children taking omega-3 and omega-6 supplements.
 In children taking omega-3 alone however, no improvement in ADHD symptoms was seen.

 If You Are Thinking About Taking Omega 3s...

 Researchers continue to study the effects of omega-3s for the treatment of mental health conditions.
 While this area is still being explored, you may be interested in adding more omega-3 rich foods to your diet and possibly taking a daily supplement.

 If you do take omega-3s, keep these things in mind:

 - In general, omega-3 supplements are safe.
-But there is a possibility that they can increase bleeding, especially in people who are taking blood-thinning medications such as warfarin.
+But there is a possibility that they can increase bleeding, especially in people who are taking blood-thinning medications.
 So, it is important that you talk to your doctor before taking omega-3s.

 - Make sure that the supplements that you buy do not have toxic contaminants, like mercury.